The Red Detachment of Women (1961 film): Reception

 In the late 1960s, Chinese Communist Party anthologies praised The Red Detachment of Women for its innovative combination of movement styles and its strong emotional effect on audiences.
 Commentators highlighted the ballet’s choreography, noting that its physical poses conveyed a "passionate proletarian spirit of resistance" and powerfully expressed the characters' inner lives.
 Art critic Hong Leping contrasted the work with Western ballets, which he viewed as in decline, and claimed that only under Mao Zedong's revolutionary leadership could the traditional form of dance drama be revitalized.

 The 2005 documentary Yang Ban Xi: The Eight Model Works, directed by Yuen Yanting, features interviews with performers—musicians, composers, actors, and dancers—who toured with the model works across China during the 1960s and early 1970s.
 The interviewees recalled the widespread fame of these productions, noting how deeply they were embedded in popular culture.
 They also remembered how some rural audiences traveled long distances to attend performances and film screenings.

+Recent scholarship has also examined the film's representation of gender.
+Scholars argue that while the film portrays women as revolutionary heroes and promotes female participation in political struggle, it also frames women's liberation primarily through collective socialist ideology rather than individual autonomy.

 In the late 1990s and early 2000s, cultural scholar Barbara Mittler conducted interviews with people from various backgrounds about propaganda arts.
 Many respondents were reluctant to speak negatively about the model works, instead recalling the enjoyment they brought.
 Mittler observed that interviewees often sang or reenacted excerpts from the works, typically without irony or contempt.
 She argued that propaganda pieces like The Red Detachment of Women helped democratize formerly elite artistic genres, making them more appealing, entertaining, and culturally relevant to the general public.